Born : 29 April 1848 Kilimanoor, Travancore (presently in southern Kerala & some parts of Tamil Nadu)

 - The first man who made it possible for untouchables to pray in front of images of Gods.
 Prior to his time, they were not allowed into temples.

-- Raja Ravi Verma is grandfather of Indian cinema.
+- Raja Ravi Verma is the grandfather of Indian cinema.
 Dadasaheb Phalke is considered the father of Indian cinema.
 Dadasaheb Phalke started his career as an apprentice with Raja Ravi Varma and thus how his paintings had an influence on his early Indian films.